hhue13/ansible/dxBackup/README.md

 1. The playbook is written to use tags for specific steps.
 These are:

 * *backup* - Create a backup of the DAM data
-  To run the backup of the datarun: `ansible-playbook  --tags backup -e @globalVars backupDam.yaml`
+  To run the backup of the data run: `ansible-playbook  --tags backup -e @globalVars backupDam.yaml`
-* *restore* - Restore _previously_ backed update to the current deployment To run the backup of the datarun: `ansible-playbook  --tags restore -e @globalVars backupDam.yaml` **NOTE**: Don't forget to set the files to restore via the variables *restoreDirectories* and *restoreDatabases* **before** running the restore.
+* *restore* - Restore _previously_ backed update to the current deployment To run the backup of the data
+* run: `ansible-playbook  --tags restore -e @globalVars backupDam.yaml` **NOTE**: Don't forget to set the files to restore via the variables *restoreDirectories* and *restoreDatabases* **before** running the restore.
 These files must be available in the direcory set via the variable _targetDirectoryForBackupFiles_

 ## Verifying the backup